How do I determine throttling in my CloudWatch logs?

 To collect CloudWatch logs, you can develop a collector script.
 This script tries to make a DescribeLogStream or GetLogEvents API call to pull data from different log streams or different time frames in the same log group.
 API calls like FilterLogEvents, GetLogEvents and DescribeLogStreams are designed for human interaction and not for automation, so you receive an error and the API call is throttled.

 Use these best practices to avoid throttling in this use case:

 - Use exponential backoff and retries when you make an API call.
 For more information, see Exponential backoff and jitter and Error retries and exponential backoff in AWS.

 - Distribute your API calls over time.
 Try to schedule actions with some randomization so that they are spread over a period of time.

 - Add sleep intervals between consecutive API calls.
 Add some delay between API calls that are sent from the same script or application.
 If API calls are all sent in rapid succession, this is more likely to cause rate errors.

 - In some cases, you might use a SIEM solution like Splunk to fetch logs from CloudWatch.
 SIEM solutions are used to gather data from multiple systems and analyze this data to detect unusual behavior.
 You might experience API throttling when you use the Splunk plugin.
 In order to avoid this issue, create a CloudWatch logs subscription filter with Amazon Kinesis Data Firehose and deliver the log data to Splunk.
-For more information, see Configure Kinesis inputs for the Splunk Add-on for AWS.
+For more information, see the Splunk documentation for Configure Kinesis inputs for the Splunk Add-on for AWS.